green-rab/GEMApp/README.md

 make rpi
 ```

-The 'rpi' is very important without you are in a debug-session at build will fail, because it cannot find CppUTest.
+The 'rpi' is very important without you are in a debug-session and build will fail, because it cannot find CppUTest-project.

 If compiling is successful you can run your application: